 a.
-Credit risk
+Credit Risk

 Credit risk is the risk of potential loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to its cash.
 The Company has assessed its exposure to credit risk on its cash and has determined that such risk is minimal.
 The majority of the Company's cash is held with reputable financial institutions in Canada.

 b.
-Liquidity risk
+Liquidity Risk

 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due.
-As at December 31, 2019, the Company had working capital of \$2,753,677 and it does not have any long term monetary liabilities.
-The Company will seek additional financing through debt or equity offerings, but there can be no assurance that such financing will be available on terms acceptable to the Company or at all.
+As at December 31, 2020, the Company had working capital of \$3,832,027 and it does not have any long term monetary liabilities.
 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when they fall due.
-As at December 31, 2019, the Company had cash of \$3,133,623 to settle current liabilities of \$707,361.
+As at December 31, 2020, the Company had cash of \$4,906,361 to settle current liabilities of \$1,440,499.
 The Company's financial liabilities have contractual maturities of 30 days or are due on demand and are subject to normal trade terms.
 See Note 2.

 c.
-Interest rate risk
+Interest Rate Risk